chengzhengqian/czq-comint.el/README.md

 - Toggle `czq-comint-completion-debug` (or call `czq-comint-completion-toggle-debug`) to log whether the backend is offering command or file candidates.
+- Inspect or tweak buffer-local settings (such as `czq-comint-output-enabled` or `czq-comint-completion-use-base64`) with `M-x czq-comint-edit-locals`, which shows current values and prompts for updates.

 ### Emit structured tags